margaretmf/margaretmf.github.io/quotesandinspiration.md

 ## Winthrop ##
 "Now the only way to avoid this shipwreck and to provide for our posterity is to follow the counsel of Micah; to do justly, to love mercy, to walk humbly with our God.
 We must be knit together in this work as one man, we must entertain each other in brotherly affection...we must delight in each other; make others' condition our own, rejoice together; mourn together, labor, and suffer together...for we must consider that we shall be as a city upon a hill, the eyes of all people are upon us; so that if we shall deal falsely with our God in this work we have undertaken, and so cause Him to withdraw His present help from us, we shall be made a story and a by-word through the world...we shall shame the faces of many of God's worthy servants, and cause their prayers to be turned into curses upon us..." (p.
 47, "American Gospel: God, the Founding Fathers and the Making of A Nation")

+## Mother Land ##
+"Sitting in the cab, Rachel looked out the window as Swati slept next to her and the car sat in Mumbai's never-ending traffic.
+Outside, the city raged and dozed and moved, always a kaleidoscope of action, as all big cities were, but as Mumbai especialy was, a writhing mass of humanity grinding and struggling against itself, as endless multiheaded snake, a hydra of a city eating itself and fighting itself day in and day out." (p.
+235, "Mother Land", Leah Franqui)

+"Sometimes, just as Rachel woke up, when the fan blew cooler air across her body and the world outside was somehow magically quiet, she almost thought she was in New York and not India.
+She forgot, for a spli second, that she was miles away, and smiled at the thought of a bagel, fresh, covered in sesame seeds and bursting with schmeer.
+But then something would remind her. **The call of banana sellers, the thousand honks of cars and rickshaws and buses and motorcycles, a faint trill of bicycle bells, or the loud chattering of the many murders of crows perched in the palm trees, sinister voices in tropical havens." (p.
+71, "Mother Land", Leah Franqui)

+"People like her watched the city through windows as millions of people walked from place to place to work and buy food and find space outside the millions of tiny cramped apartments in the city." (p.
+99, "Mother Land", Leah Franqui)

+## Mother Land ##
+"The dark was beginning to fall, although it was early, only six P.M. and Rachel realized with a start that it was autumn, actually, even though it didn't feel like it; that's why the light was fading.
+Th eweather never changed much, and she had forgotten that time was moving on regardless.
+She was getting older, every day.
+She had lived in Mumbai a day longer every morning.
+And Swati lived with them longer very minute.
+But the city was indifferent to Rachel's problems.
+It had enough of its own." (p.
+235, "Mother Land", Leah Franqui)

+# Marriage #

+# Cultural Exchange #

+# Popular Culture #

+# Feelings and Emotions

+# The Art of Ecology #
 ## [The Art of Ecology](https://intercongreen.com/2012/09/12/the-art-of-ecology/) ##
 "Irons finds her inspiration for her work in the complexities of natural ecologies and their interconnected component, leaving it as no surprise that I was drawn to her work immediately.
 One of her fascinating collections grew from the notion of bird migration related to the loss of habitat from human development.
 These events can cause evolutions, or even the outright collapse, of ecosystems overtime that may ultimately find their way to regrowth.
 Ellie walked me through the first piece in the series that works with pencil and water on paper that is collaged with pieces of vintage bird guides.
 A network of branch-like forms gives birth to the color and shape of birds as it evolves across the three pages of the piece before fading out with only a hint of possible rejuvenation at the end.
 This series evolved into a “night” migration collection that I was particularly drawn to as well.